-- CGT provisions became effective from 1 October 2001.
-In order to give effect to the proposals relating to Capital Gain Tax (CGT), an Eighth Schedule was added to the Income Tax Act.
-This schedule determines a taxable capital gain or assessed capital loss and section 26A of the Act provides that a taxable capital gain is included in taxable income. - All capital gain transactions must be declared.
-Local and foreign transactions should be • declared separately, with the exception of the disposal of shares which can be grouped together per certificate received. - Where you have indicated that you have Local or Foreign Gain/Loss, the following information must be completed on your return: - 'Does the transaction relate to a primary residence?' - Select 'Y' or 'N' - 'If Yes, indicate whether the primary residence is held jointly?'
-0 - 'Is the primary residence held in a partnership?'
-Select 'Y' or 'N'. \cap - 'If Yes, state the percentage held'. - 'Mark the applicable field with an 'X' to confirm that the full amounts relating to proceeds and base cost of the primary residence are declared' - 'Does any exemption/rollover other than primary residence exemption п apply to this transaction' - Select 'Y' or 'N' - The primary residence exclusion is applicable to those persons who occupy the residence as their primary residence. - The exclusion amount must be inserted manually if the return is completed manually. - The exclusion will be populated if the return is completed and filed electronically.
-An auto calculation will take place. - Amounts received/vested in you as a beneficiary of a trust or deemed to have accrued in terms of s7 must be included if the year of assessment is 2016 or prior.
-From the 2017 year of assessment onwards this information must be excluded and declared separately in the Trust section of the return. - If you are married in community of property the gross amounts in respect of disposal(s) . for you and your spouse must be declared and SARS will programmatically apply the 50% apportionment. - For the 2016 year of assessment and prior years, if you are married in community of property mark the applicable box on the return to indicate if any amounts declared must be excluded from the communal estate. - In this instance the 50% split will not be applied.
+CGT provisions became effective from 1 October 2001.In order to give effect to the proposals relating to Capital Gain Tax (CGT), an Eighth Schedule was added to the Income Tax Act.
+This schedule determines a taxable capital gain or assessed capital loss and section 26A of the Act provides that a taxable capital gain is included in taxable income.

+All capital gain transactions must be declared.
+Local and foreign transactions should be declared separately, with the exception of the disposal of shares which can be grouped together per certificate received.

+The primary residence exclusion is applicable to those persons who occupy the residence as their primary residence.
+The exclusion amount must be inserted if you complete the return manually.
+The exclusion will be populated on the return if it is completed and filed electronically.
+An auto calculation will take place.

+Amounts received/vested in you as a beneficiary of a trust or deemed to have accrued in terms of s7 must be included if the year of assessment is 2016 or prior.
+From the 2017 year of assessment onwards this information must be excluded and declared separately in the Trust section of the return.

+Section 20A(6)(b) permits a ring-fenced assessed loss to be set off against the taxable capital gain once the trade has ceased and the asset that was used in carrying on the trade is disposed of.
+For more information on how to declare this on your return, please refer to the 'Local Business, Trade and Profession' section of this guide.

+If you are married in community of property, the full amounts relating to proceeds, base cost and exclusion/roll-over (excluding annual exclusions) in respect of disposal(s) for both you and your spouse must be declared and SARS will programmatically apply the 50% apportionment.
+If any amounts must be excluded from the communal estate, mark the applicable box on the return to indicate this.
+In this instance, the 50% split will not be applied.
 Should the assessment be incorrect an objection should be lodged.

+If you are married out of community of property, only your own disposals must be declared.

+For more detailed information refer to the 'Comprehensive Guide to Capital Gains Tax' available on the SARS website.

+5.4.1 DETERMINING A CAPITAL GAIN OR A CAPITAL LOSS